Brad Walker (footballer): International career

 Walker was called up for England under-18s training camps in November and December 2013.
 However, he was not called up for the under-18's next fixture in February 2014.

 Style of play

 Walker is a defensive, ball-playing central midfielder, though can also play as part of a three at centre-back.
 He has strength and athleticism, as well as good ball control, long-range shooting and passing skills.
-He is a good free kick taker and is able to emulate the knuckleball dead ball technique.
+He is a good free kick taker and can emulate the knuckleball dead ball technique.